bammerlaan/bammerlaan.github.io/_posts/2025-02-20-Setting up Gnome (Linux) for seniors.md

 The double-clicking alone was difficult already.
 And of course, the software was all meant for average power-users, too.
 Not to mention proprietary and constantly nagging to buy subscriptions for everything.
 Because Microsoft.

 Long story short: I've taken their laptop with me and set it up to be as simple as possible.
-And readable for an elderly person, of course.
-I went with Gnome, which for me was always limiting in its customizability.
+And readable for a visually impaired elderly person, of course.
+I went with Gnome, which for me was always too limiting in its customizability.
 And too minimal.
 But in this case, that seemed perfect.
 I used Arch Linux for this particular computer, as that's the distribution I'm most familiar with.
 But you should be able to do this on any other distribution.

 All of these options are obviously optional.
 Pick and choose what you think will be useful for you.
 This article is meant for somewhat advanced users, able to install software themselves and able to change the occasional configuration file.